vinkodlak/rigpro.consulting/src/pages/software/index.md

       title: Reporting and Deliverables
       body: >-
         Always at the tip of your fingers.
-RIGPRO challenges a crucial paradigm of wireline logging QC process, by delivering a database instead of a document.
+RIGPRO challenges a crucial paradigm of the wireline logging QC process, by delivering a database instead of a document.
 However, everyone still needs reports… which is why there's an easy-to-use module just for that purpose.
 Now you can create a relevant report in just a few clicks.
     part2:
       title: We're all Visual Beings
       body: >-
-        See in 3D what is going on 300 miles from the rig.
-It’s difficult to envision tool-string in an immense, tens-of-thousands-of-feet deep borehole.
-Use RIGPRO’s advanced 3D borehole and calliper rendering Depth View 3D module that is no longer an issue.
+        View in 3D what is going on 300 miles from the rig.
+It’s difficult to envision a tool-string in an immense, tens-of-thousands-of-feet deep borehole.
+Use RIGPRO’s advanced 3D borehole and caliper rendering Depth View 3D module and eliminate this issue.
 Now, you can visualize the tool-string in a realistic borehole model within seconds and quickly decide on a course of action.
 ---